 Our current working capital deficiency, incurrence of significant losses and required additional funding to meet our obligations and sustain our operations raise substantial doubt about our ability to continue as a going concern.
-Furthermore, our independent registered public accounting firm has included an explanatory paragraph relating to our ability to continue as a going concern in its report on our audited consolidated financial statements included in this prospectus.
+Furthermore, our independent registered public accounting firm has included an explanatory paragraph relating to our ability to continue as a going concern in its report on our audited consolidated financial statements included in this filing.

 The report from our independent registered public accounting firm on our financial statements for the years ended December 31, 2024 and 2023 includes an explanatory paragraph stating that our working capital deficiency, incurrence of significant losses and need to raise additional funds to meet our obligations and sustain our operations raise substantial doubt about our ability to continue as a going concern.
 We expect to continue to incur substantial losses and negative cash flow from operations for the foreseeable future.
-Our financial statements included in this prospectus have been prepared assuming that we will continue as a going concern.
+Our financial statements included in this filing have been prepared assuming that we will continue as a going concern.
 If we are unable to obtain sufficient funding to support our growth plans, our business, prospects, financial condition and results of operations could be materially and adversely affected, and we may be unable to continue as a going concern.
 If we are unable to continue as a going concern, we may have to liquidate our assets and may receive less than the value at which those assets are carried on our audited consolidated financial statements, and it is likely that investors will lose all or a part of their investment.
 Such action could also trigger a foreclosure by our senior secured lender, which would have a material adverse effect on our business operations.
-Future reports from our independent registered public accounting firm may also contain statements expressing doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding on commercially reasonable terms or at all.
+Future reports from our independent registered public accounting firm may also contain statements expressing doubt about our ability to continue as a going concern.
+If we seek additional financing to fund our future business activities and there remains doubt about our ability to continue as a going concern.
+If we seek additional financing to fund our future business activities and there remains doubt about our ability to continue as a going concern.
+If we seek additional financing to provide additional funding on commercially reasonable terms or at all.